1337-server/BG-Remover/README.md

 * **Folder Processing** tab – supply a server-side folder, optional output directory, recursive mode, alpha-matting settings, and request a ZIP bundle of the processed results.

 The Flask app initialises a single rembg session on startup so repeated requests remain fast.
+Set `BR_FORCE_CPU=1` to disable CUDA when troubleshooting GPU driver mismatches.

 ---